-Can I Withdraw Money From My Online Savings Account?
+Can I Withdraw My IRA Into a Savings Account?

 One of the advantages of an individual retirement account (IRA) is its individuality.
 Your IRA belongs to you, including all of its assets.
 You can withdraw those assets if you wish and do anything you want with them, including depositing them into a savings account.
 With the caveat that depending on such factors as your age and what kind of IRA you have, your withdrawal might be subject to income taxes and penalties.

 If you meet the Internal Revenue Service's income qualifications, you can deduct your traditional IRA contributions from your taxable income when you file your federal income tax return.
 All of the investments in your traditional IRA grow on a tax-deferred basis.
 The IRS treats withdrawals from your traditional IRA as ordinary income in the year you receive them.
 If you take funds out of your traditional IRA before you reach age 59 1/2, that money will likely be subject to an additional 10 percent early distribution penalty.